Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 {{< image classes="fancybox center" src="/img/posts/2020/05/what-virtual-machines-am-i-running/kibana_dashboard.png" title="Kibana Metricbeat Dashboard" >}}

 ### Breachsearch Elastic Cluster
 So this setup is not much more different then what the SIEM solution looks like, except its not in a Hot-Warm configuration as in this cluster there is only "hot" data.
 Though the purpose is a bit different, I do enjoy my fair share of data breaches.
-And i have a couple times referenced those breaches in engagements, and found working passwords (Credential stuffing).
+And I have a couple times referenced those breaches in engagements, and found working passwords (Credential stuffing).
 Which is always fun!
-But one dark secret of mine is that i like as with the SIEM Cluster to mangle and pivot data all manner of ways, and i love password statistics, so this was a extremely fun project.
-How i specifically did this setup, with code examples and the Goose.Lab database will be provided in an upcoming blogpost which will be linked [Placeholder](http://YouShouldNeverClickOnRandomLinks.com).
+But one dark secret of mine is that I like as with the SIEM Cluster to mangle and pivot data all manner of ways, and I love password statistics, so this was a extremely fun project.
+How I specifically did this setup, with code examples and the Goose.Lab database will be provided in an upcoming blogpost which will be linked [Placeholder](http://YouShouldNeverClickOnRandomLinks.com).

 #### Breachsearch Master
 2 vCPU/4GB RAM/32GB Disk